• Skip to primary navigation

 The outside will be lightly golden brown and the inside of the cookie will be a little gooey.
 When in doubt, you can place a cake tester into the dough and see if it comes out clean.

-• Don't over-mix ingredients to ensure the cookie spreads evenly and has a light texture.
+• Don't over-mix the ingredients - this ensures the cookie spreads evenly and has a light texture.
 Over mixing can make the cookie tough.

 • Bake on the middle rack for even cooking.